Fallstop/GSheetBells/docs/index.rst

  - Momentary switch, normal switch
  - led's red + green + suitable resistors
  - Relay suited for your existing Bell System (Or tone generator if you have to, but it is not officially supported)
+ - USB power for the Raspberry Pi + Ethernet cable

 .. toctree::